batmen-lab/BioMANIA/README.md

 ```

 ## Version History
-- v3 (Upcoming)
+- v1.1.2 (2023-11-17)
-  - Pass testing and release of code, data links, Docker images, and deployment support for 3-4 tools.
-  - Pass testing and release of materials for installation services on web.
-  - Pass testing and release of materials for supporting more tools.
+  - Release docker with support for 8 PyPI bio tools.
+We will release more libs in a later version.
+  - Add [`manual`](Git2APP.md) support for converting github repo/source code to BioMANIA APP.
+  - Support for switching libs during a dialog.
+Now you can let multiple tool cooperate inside one dialog!
+  - Add demo chat for these tools through [google drive](https://drive.google.com/drive/folders/1V-vZeuKR59kq2IU3W_fW4bNCrZmRlSzD?usp=drive_link).
-- v2 (2023-11-10)
+- v1.1.1 (2023-11-10)
   - Initial release with analysis pipeline for `scanpy`.
   - Add one-click deploy using railway.